micapam/policy-calculations-test/README.md

 CSS selectors); not only does this make the step definitions clearer, it means that usually only the SitePrism code needs to be updated after cosmetic view changes.

+## Next / todo

+- One step in first challenge feature is failing - fix this
+- Second challenge
+- Proper validation of form inputs
+- Failure handling for create action